vatesfr/xen-orchestra/@xen-orchestra/web-core/docs/composables/collection.composable.md

 ]
 ```

-You can use the `defineCollection` helper:
+You can use the `defineCollection` helper this way:

 ```ts
 const definitions = defineCollection(families, family =>